-Every Associate Teacher is assigned a personal Subject Mentor, who will support your day to day teaching and will guide you through your training.
+Every Associate Teacher is assigned a personal Subject Mentor, who will support your day to day teaching and guide you through your training.
 We will ensure that you meet all of the Teachers' Standards, and will provide you with high quality experiences and access to the very best school-based training.

 The School Direct programme consists of a structured training programme for the academic year, including an alternative school placement, enrichment opportunities and a full timetable of in-house training sessions.

-We place a large emphasis on ensuring that you are ready to secure your first teaching post, so offer you application and interview training, alongside developing your skills in the classroom.
+We place a large emphasis on ensuring that you are ready to secure your first teaching post, so offer application and interview training, alongside developing your skills in the classroom.

 About the accredited body